gafajardogr/ShinyApplicationReproduciblePitch/README.md

+# Exploring the mtcars dataset

 ## Assignment: Shiny Application and Reproducible Pitch

 This project has two parts.
 First, this is a Shiny application, that also deploed on servers.
 Second, Rstudio Presenter to with a reproducible pitch presentation about application.

 ## Shiny Application

 Folder: https://github.com/gafajardogr/ShinyApplicationReproduciblePitch/ contais sources for Shiny Application.
-Main idea of this application is to create Fake Contacts Generator that could help into some apllication testing.
-URL to check application
+The objective of the application is to make an explorer of the data to mtcar present in RStudio

 ## Reproducible Pitch